-4.14 Policy approvals
+4.15 Policy approvals

-The Board reviews and approves policies on matters such as insider trading, disclosure, signing authority, corporate social responsibility and diversity.
+The Board reviews and approves policies on matters such as signing authority, public disclosure, corporate social responsibility and diversity.

-4.15 Code of Ethics
+4.16 Code of Ethics

 The Board has adopted a Code of Ethics that is applicable to Directors, officers and employees of the Corporation that is designed to promote and foster integrity and deter inappropriate action or wrongdoing; monitors compliance with such Code and directly, or through delegation to the Corporate Governance Committee; and grants waivers of compliance for Directors or executive officers in appropriate circumstances.